Braised Ossobuco with Onions

 • Flour and salt the ossobuco on both sides.

-Use scissors to cut around the sinew to prevent curling during cooking.
+Use scissors to cut the connective tissue around the edge to prevent curling during cooking.

-• In the same pan where you cooked the onions, add a little olive oil, place the floured ossobuco and cook for 5 minutes on each side.
+• In the same pan where you cooked the onions, add some oil, place the floured ossobuco, and cook for 5 minutes on each side.

-• Add the previously cooked onion, two glasses of water (about 1 cup), a bouillon cube (optional, if you want to add even more flavor to the dish) and cook over low heat with the lid on for about an hour.
+• Add the previously cooked onion, two glasses of water (about 1 cup), a bouillon cube (optional, if you want to add more flavor to the dish), and cook on low heat with the lid on for about an hour.

 Towards the end of cooking, if there is still too much water, continue cooking without the lid.

-You can decide to brown the ossobuco and onions separately and then combine and cook them together, or you can first brown the ossobuco and then add the thinly sliced onions directly to the pan.
+You can choose to brown the ossobuco and onions separately and then combine them and cook together, or you can first brown the ossobuco and then add the thinly sliced onion directly to the pan.

-If you liked Braised Ossobuco with Onions, try the other recipes with ossobuco:
+If you enjoyed the Braised Ossobuco with Onions, try other ossobuco recipes:

 Braised Ossobuco with Porcini Mushrooms